Henry Hastings Sibley: Legislator in Minnesota Territorial House of Representatives

 Sibley was elected to the Minnesota Territorial House of Representatives, convened from January to March 1855, as the representative of Dakota County.

 President of Minnesota Constitutional Convention

 He was a member of the Democratic Party wing of the first Minnesota Constitutional Convention, of which he eventually became president.
 Assembled July 13, 1857, the convention resulted in adoption of the constitution as framed on October 13, 1857.

 First governor of state of Minnesota

-In 1858 Sibley was elected as the first governor of the state, and is one of just four Minnesota Democrats to win a gubernatorial election with a Democrat in the White House.
+In 1857, Sibley was elected as the first governor of the state, and is one of just three Minnesota Democrats to win a gubernatorial election with a Democrat in the White House.
 He served from May 24, 1858, until January 2, 1860.
 After narrowly defeating Republican Alexander Ramsey in the first state gubernatorial contest, Sibley declared in his inaugural address, "I have no object and no interests which are not inseparably bound up with the welfare of the state."
 He did not seek reelection.
+On August 2, 1858, he signed into law the legislation allowing for the creation of Minnesota's first higher education institutions, then known as normal schools.